fyngyrz/aa_macro/users-guide.md

 **\[dlist \(style=styleName,\)\(parms=PRE,\)\(posts=PST,\)listName\]**  'dlist' for dump list
 Note: You may use either **style=styleName** or **wrap=styleName**
 Dumps/displays a list, optionally wrapped in a style.
+If there is a local style, that is used.
+If not, and there is a global style, that is used.

     [dlist myList] = joemaryleroylunabetty
 	[style lwrap ([b]) ]